The Only 3-Day Washington DC Itinerary You Need

 Day 3: Stroll around Georgetown

-Georgetown is one of the most atmospheric and beautiful neighborhoods in the city, if not the entire country.
-Outside of Capitol Hill, it’s the place you’re most likely to see a Senator or a former president going about their daily life.
-The neighborhood is a fun place to stroll the streets, taking in the historic stone houses, the canal from the mid 19th century, and the various shops and cafes.
-It’s also home to Georgetown University, one of the most prestigious universities in the country.
-If you want to see the best of this charming area, consider taking an in-depth tour of Georgetown.
+Georgetown is one of the most atmospheric and beautiful neighborhoods in the city.
+In fact, it may be the most charming in the entire country.
+Outside of Capitol Hill, it’s where you’re most likely to see a Senator or a former president going about daily life.
+The neighborhood is a fun place to stroll.
+Take in the historic stone houses, the mid-19th-century canal, and the various shops and cafes.
+Georgetown is also home to Georgetown University, one of the most prestigious universities in the country.

 Eat a half-smoke sausage and indulge in DC’s culinary history

-A “half-smoke” is a sausage that is endemic to DC, one of the few foods that locals can truly call their own.
-This signature sausage is smoked and grilled.
-The meat inside this tubular sensation is ground more coarsely than most sausages.
+A “half-smoke” is a sausage endemic to DC, one of the few foods that locals truly call their own.
+They smoke and grill this signature sausage.
+The meat inside is ground coarser than in most sausages.

 The best place to sample one is at Ben’s Chili Bowl.
-For over 65 years, the famous and the politically powerful have been coming here to eat a half-smoke sausage.
-It’s become a tradition for presidents, at least one time in their term, to stop by to eat one.
-Afterward, take some time to linger in the alley next door where you can enjoy looking at the mural on the side of Ben’s where there are images of famous black Americans, including the Obamas, Dave Chapelle, Prince and Ella Fitzgerald, among others.
+For over 65 years, both the famous and politically powerful have come here to eat a half-smoke sausage.
+It’s become a tradition for presidents, at least once during their term, to stop by to eat one.
+Afterward, take some time to linger in the alley next door.
+Admire the mural on Ben’s wall, featuring images of famous Black Americans, including the Obamas, Dave Chappelle, Prince, and Ella Fitzgerald.

 Ben's Chili Bowl restaurant facade